Sam Tan (politician): Political career

 Tan made his political debut in the 2006 general election contesting in Tanjong Pagar GRC and won by an uncontested walkover.

 Tan was appointed Parliamentary Secretary for Trade and Industry, and Parliamentary Secretary for Information, Communications and the Arts concurrently from July 2009 to October 2009.
 He was subsequently promoted to Senior Parliamentary Secretary in November 2009, and served until May 2011.

-During the 2011 general election, Tan contested in the newly-created Radin Mas SMC.
+During the 2011 general election, Tan contested in the newly created Radin Mas SMC.
 Tan faced a challenge from veteran Yip Yew Weng of the National Solidarity Party after two other political parties, Reform Party and Singapore Democratic Alliance withdrew in favour of the NSP.
 Tan won by a large margin, garnering 67.10% of the vote.

 Tan was appointed Senior Parliamentary Secretary for Foreign Affairs, and Senior Parliamentary Secretary for Community Development, Youth and Sports in May 2011.
 He was also appointed Mayor of Central Singapore District.
+In May 2014, Tan relinquished his position as Mayor and was replaced by Denise Phua after he was appointed as Minister of State in Culture, Community and Youth and Prime Minister's Office.
+In the 2015 general election, Tan won reelection with 77.25% of the vote against Kumar Appavoo of the Reform Party who won 12.71% and Han Hui Hui an independent candidate with 10.03%.

-On 28 September 2015, it was announced that Tan will become Minister of State for Manpower from 1 October 2015.
+On 28 September 2015, it was announced that Tan would become Minister of State for Manpower from 1 October 2015.

-On 29 June 2020, Tan announced that he will not contest in the 2020 general election.
+On 29 June 2020, Tan announced that he would not contest in the 2020 general election.